- PowerShell It allows you to list, filter, and export drivers with cmdlets such as Get-WmiObject and Get-WindowsDriver.

 How to export the driver list to a file (TXT or CSV)

-In real-world settings, simply viewing the list on screen is rarely sufficient.
-The most convenient approach is... save the result to a file to analyze it in Excel, share it with the team, or keep it as a snapshot of the system's state before making any changes, for example, before delete old drivers.
+In real-world environments, simply viewing the list on screen is rarely sufficient.
+The most convenient approach is to export the results to a file for analysis in Excel, share them with the team, or keep them as a snapshot of the system's state before making any changes, such as removing outdated drivers.

 If you only need a quick plain text listing, you can redirect the output to a file: